yuanmingqi/yuanmingqi.github.io/_pages/services.md

 ---

 ### Reviewer
+- 2023 IEEE/CVF Computer Vision and Pattern Recognition Conference (CVPR)
+- 2023 IEEE International Conference on Robotics and Automation (ICRA)
 - 2021 IEEE International Conference on Communications (ICC)
-- 2023 IEEE International Conference on Robotics and Automation (ICRA)

 ### Presentation
 - IEEE Invited Talk (YOLOV4: THE COMBINATION OF ACCURACY AND SPEED)